 - file extensions for Smalltalk include st and cs

-- I have 87 facts about Smalltalk. what would you like to know? email me and let me know how I can help.
+- Have a question about Smalltalk not answered here?
+Email me and let me know how I can help.

 Example code from Linguist: